Life lessons – Now that 2020 has fairly waved us goodbye, I thought of sharing the most important life lessons it had taught me.

 8. Multiple streams of income aren’t a luxury anymore

 Life is too unpredictable.
-You may claim you have it all under your control but life takes no time in turning the tables and make you realize otherwise.
+You may claim you have it all under your control but life takes no time in turning the tables and making you realize otherwise.

 Out of everything we want and have, more than anything, money is the need.

 The pandemic was quick enough to throw this realization at our faces that one source of income is not reliable to survive.
 Yes, survive and not live.

 Therefore, while you work on your goals to achieve your dreams, work on your mindset and your perception of life too.
 It is truly the need of the hour today, tomorrow, and for the rest of our lives.